RolandsKundzins/cv-generator-node-next/README.md

 - For querying the database we use Kysely, which is a simple and lightweight query builder for PostgreSQL.
 It is a lot more flexible than Prisma, and allows us to write complex queries with ease.
 - Type are generated using kysely-codegen right from the database (not prisma schema)

+## Vitest

+- Vitest is used for automated testing
+- Install vscode extension "Vitest" and see vscode testing tab
+- To run tests in terminal use "pnpm test"